hertie-data-science-lab/pragmata-workspace/README.md

 make help                      # list every target
 ```

-`make docs-check` is what keeps the list above honest: it compares the target names here against the Makefile's own `##` help lines in both directions, so neither an undocumented target nor a stale line here can pass.
-It also checks every relative doc link and `#heading` anchor.

-Three things are called reports: `reports/annotation/` tracks progress during annotation, `reports/eval/` holds the deliverable CSVs, and the final BSt report is neither - it is assembled in the separate repository named at the top of this page.

 ## Documentation

 > **[IMPLEMENTATION GUIDE](docs/IMPLEMENTATION-GUIDE.md)** - the end-to-end handover walkthrough: produce, annotate and evaluate a new dataset from a fresh machine/RAG system.
 Everything below is reference detail it cross-references.